Phalcode/gamevault-docs/docs/server-docs/indexing-and-metadata.md

   - It checks if the game already exists in the database.
 If so, it updates the game's information with the current file's details.
   - If the game does not exist in the database at all, it indexes the game.

-Finally, a simple integrity check is performed to ensure that the games in the database also exist in the `/files` folder, and vice versa.
+Finally, a simple integrity check is performed to ensure that the games in the database also exist in the files directory, and vice versa.

 ## Retrieving and Storing Game Information